martincleto/nt-stock-report/README.md

   - IT-21 Show complete button when hovering the product card
   - IT-22 Show a confirmation modal to mark as complete
   - IT-23 Add mark as complete funcionality

+#### Known issues
+- When running the tests, Electron randomly hangs out causing the process not exiting after the tests are done.